This post was first published at sixtyandme.com.

 When you keep these 3 things in mind your mindful photography practice will be full of joy.
 So, let’s get you started!

-#1 Photograph Color.
+#1 Photograph Color

 When you step into your day with a goal for what you want to photograph you’ll align your eyes with your mind.
 This is a perfect way of sharpening your observation skills and you become more mindful in the process.